Table of Contents

 Challenges include:

-• An IUL is complicated and, to get the most benefits from this policy, you’ll need to understand how to maximize its value.
+• An IUL is complicated.
+To get the most benefits from this policy, you’ll need to understand how to maximize its value.

 • Although you can pay a minimal premium amount when you want, this can have a negative overall effect on the policy’s cash value.

-• Because the cost for the insurance portion depends on your rating, how much is insured and your age, the cost will go up over the years as you get older.
+• Because the cost for the insurance portion depends on your rating, how much is insured, and your age, the cost will likely go up over the years as you get older.

 • Although the rate is based on an index, policies come with a cap.
 So, during high index years, you likely won’t realize the full benefit because of this cap.
-On the flipside, however, many policies also have built-in floors to offset the cap.
+On the flipside, many policies also have built-in floors to help protect you from losses when the market is down.

 • Fees can take a big chunk out of the policy, causing you to lose much of its value.